NOAA-OWP/t-route/contributing.md

 ### 4. Add the upstream t-route repo as a second remote

-To get the latest updates from the mian t-route codebase, we need to add it as a second remote.
+To get the latest updates from the main t-route codebase, we need to add it as a second remote.
 It is common to name this remote, `upstream`

 ```
 git remote add upstream https://github.com/NOAA-OWP/t-route.git